Introduction to async web applications for Django

 Here it's important to notice the emphasis on natively, which means that prior to such years, async Python & Django applications existed, however, they required third party libraries and special integrations to support such async functionalities, some of which -- the still relevant ones -- will also be explored in this chapter.

 The focus of this chapter is to learn when an async web design is warranted and the Python/Django techniques available to support it.
-As you learn the finer details of async web applications, you'll realize certain applications can operate just fine without any async design principles, other will require a hybrid approach with certain parts of an application needing to use async design, and yet other types of application can benefit greatly from adopting async design principles.
+As you learn the finer details of async web applications, you'll realize certain applications can operate just fine without any async design principles, others will require a hybrid approach with certain parts of an application needing to use async design, and yet other types of applications can benefit greatly from adopting async design principles.

 The web's default synchronous request/response workflow